vhaudiquet/BladePlayer/README.md

 - The app will open on your library, categorized as Artists, Albums, Songs, and Playlists (available in the navigation drawer).
+- It allows you to manage libraries for songs (add/remove from source library) and playlists ( add/remove from playlist, create/remove playlists)
 - It supports Android 'dark theme' (the screenshots above are done on a dark themed system).
 - It is completely free (there are no ads, no limited version)
 - It caches the library locally, so launching Blade requires virtually no data (only refreshing